Last Modified: 6/29/2021

 Exceptions allowing extension of time limit:

-Exceptions to the 12-month timely filing period are limited and very specific as outlined in the CMS internet-only manual (IOM) Medicare Claims Processing Manual, Chapter 1
+Exceptions to the 12-month timely filing period are limited and very specific as outlined in the CMS IOM Pub.
+100-04 Medicare Claims Processing Manual, Chapter 1, Section 70

 First Coast Service Options (First Coast) strives to ensure that the information available on our provider website is accurate, detailed, and current.
 Therefore, this is a dynamic site and its content changes daily.
 It is best to access the site to ensure you have the most current information rather than printing articles or forms that may become obsolete without notice.